Achieving eXcellence in Liberal Education

 Since World War II, the United States has been involved in 76 military interventions on foreign soil, including 12 actions taking place since September 11, 2001.
 Although the causes of war are complex, one of the central forces that influences why, whom, and how we fight is the relationship between military force and corporate interests.
 With focus on the post-WWII United States, this course takes a sociological approach to understanding this connection between capitalism and war.

-SPRING.
+FALL.
 Murray, Joshua.
 (SBS)

 Spanish 115F, SECTION 8

 Ecocritical Perspectives in Latin American Literature.